 A carbon stator is connected to the rubber below and 'floats' around the shaft.
 The face of the carbon is finished to a flatness of 4 helium light bands and provides a water-tight seal when pressed against the stainless steel rotor.

-The high density, resin impregnated carbon/graphite stator is a space age composite that is first mixed, molded and then formed under pressure.
-The blanks are then baked, machined and lapped.
-The face of our carbon is finished to a flatness of 4 helium light bands (measured .000044" of variation over entire lapped surface).
-The grade of carbon used in the PSS has an operating temperature over 500° Fahrenheit (+260° Celsius), and cannot melt if the seal runs dry, unlike a rubber lip seal or plastic face seal.
+The high density, resin impregnated carbon/graphite stator is a space-age composite that is first mixed, molded, and then formed under pressure.
+The blanks are then baked, machined, and lapped.
+The face of our carbon is finished to a flatness of 4 helium light bands (measured .000044" of variation over the entire lapped surface).
+The grade of carbon used in the PSS has an operating temperature of over 500° Fahrenheit (+260° Celsius), and cannot melt if the seal runs dry, unlike a rubber lip seal or plastic face seal.
 The high density of the carbon greatly increases the longevity and wear resistance.
 Several commercial vessels have recorded over 40,000 (over 4-1/2 years of continuous operation) engine hours on the same, original components.
 The carbon should not need to be replaced under normal operating conditions.

 So nice parts are available and delivery is fast

 Support reviewed information and recommended solution with different parts